 2. Family Games to Play with Candy: Stack packs of gum to make a Jenga tower!
 Your kids will love this game.

-3. Cute Candy Houses: Use your favorite peices of candy to decorate cute candy houses.
+3. Cute Candy Houses: Use your favorite pieces of candy to decorate cute candy houses.
 This is a fun holiday activity for the whole family.

 4. Crushed Up Candy: Crush up different kinds of candy to make yummy toppings for ice cream and other desserts.